 Great importance for the economic development of Kaunas had the railway line that was built in 1862, and the first electric power-station that was launched in 1898… New buildings were growing rapidly in the New Town… However, further development of Kaunas was halted by the First World War.

-But over the 20 years, progressive intellectuals have built a true capital city with banks, universities, theatres, funiculars, parks, churches, luxurious palaces, museums, nursing homes, arenas, modern residential houses… and have proven that a young country can speak in unique architectural language that is reflecting the times.
+Although Kaunas was not a capital by European standards at that time, but over the 20 years, progressive intellectuals managed to radically change the image of the city by building banks, universities, theatres, funiculars, churches, luxurious palaces, museums, nursing homes, arenas, modern residential houses… and have proven that a young country can speak in unique architectural language that is reflecting the times.

 Kaunas has numerous extant buildings in Bauhaus-style which was then regarded as avant-garde in Europe; Lithuanian architects competed in international exhibitions with the designs of those buildings and had won various awards.
-Central Post Office Palace, Lithuanian Bank building, Officers’ Club, Fire station, Vytautas the Great War Museum, cinema Romuva, Ministry of Justice, Seimas Palace, Chamber of Commerce, Industry and Crafts, Milk Centre – we can continue with the list of buildings that are adorning Kaunas up to this day.
+Central Post Office Palace, Lithuanian Bank building, Officers’ Club, Fire station, Vytautas the Great War Museum, cinema Romuva, Ministry of Justice, Seimas Palace, Chamber of Commerce, Industry and Crafts, Milk Centre – that is just a small part of buildings that are adorning Kaunas up to this day.

 Due to the modern interbellum architecture and notably refined sense of style of the local ladies, Kaunas in the interwar period was called “The Little Paris”.
 At that time, Kaunas was one of the control points of the international Monte Carlo Rally.
 Each contestant of the rally had to stop in Kaunas and get a mark at a special checkpoint.

 For a long time football had been the most popular sport, but after the Lithuanian team won the European basketball championship title in Riga in 1937, it had to concede this position to basketball.
-And when in 1939 Lithuanian national team again defended the basketball championship title in Kaunas, for Lithuanians basketball became the most popular sport by far, and remains such up to this day.
+And when in 1939 Lithuanian national team again defended the basketball championship title in Kaunas, basketball became by far the most popular sport for Lithuanians, and remains such up to this day.

 However, this period of prosperity was broken by the Soviet occupation that had done the most damage.
 After the Second World War, when Vilnius was restored to be the capital, Kaunas became the second-largest city of Lithuania by size and population.